Note : I’ve prepared this article ahead of the 2019 elections, I will update it once the official results are known (22nd of May).

 The BPJS is not a creation of Jokowi, actually it was set up by the end of its predecessor term.
 Yet it’s Jokowi who had to deal with the deficit issue.
 So far he mostly delegated this topic to the BPJS agency and the Ministry of Health, refusing to make the scheme compulsory or to raise the premium.

-In 2014, Jokowi was clearly the darlings of foreign journalists.
-He was sometimes almost depicted as the “chosen one” of the Indonesia democracy, who would bring justice, democracy and equality to the Indonesian society.
+In 2014, Jokowi was clearly the darlings of foreign journalists who built up a hype around him similar to the one Obama had during his first campaign.
+He was supposed to bring justice, democracy and equality to the Indonesian society.
 Of course he couldn’t live up to such expectations.

 Jokowi has also his own supports within the army.
-Prabowo is often critized for his implication in the shootings of student in 1998 but Jokowi welcomed in his government former General Wiranto who was implicated in the war crimes committed during the invasion of East Timor.
+Prabowo is often critized for his implication in the shootings of student in 1998 but Jokowi welcomed in his government former General Wiranto and Luhut Pandjaitan who were accused of implication in the war crimes committed during the invasion of Timor Leste.

 He didn’t hesitate either to foster the sympathy of the voters by capping electricity or gas prices or by increasing the duration of the holidays for civil servants.